 “Then after all that, these same workers, many of them people of colour were forced to clean up the mess left by mobs of white nationalists.”

 According to Cicilline, some janitorial staff had to clean up feces that had been smeared on a wall, blood of a rioter who had died, and broken glass.
 Cicilline’s remarks: “I felt bad.”

 In the end, the Rhode Island Representative found room to celebrate.
 After all, big media lauded Biden’s inauguration as a victory for Democracy, “Newspapers across America on January 21, the day after the inauguration proclaimed: ‘Democracy has Prevailed’.”

 “President Biden said that in his inauguration speech,” said Cicilline.

 Rep. Joaquin Castro (D-TX) argued that Jan.
 6 affected national security and the international standing of the United States because the Chinese Communist Party (CCP) and its propaganda organs used the event to mock America in response.

-Casto, apparently completely oblivious to how CCP officials and their propaganda outlets operate with complete disregard for truth, facts, and impartiality, even went so far as to cite a Jan.
+Casto, apparently completely oblivious to how CCP officials and their propaganda outlets operate with complete disregard for the truth, facts, and impartiality even went so far as to cite a Jan.
 7 article by Fortune “Chinese State Media is Already Using Capitol Riots in its Anti-U.S. Narrative” where the CCP’s Ministry of Foreign Affairs Spokesperson, Hua Chunying, claimed America had no business talking about the Hong Kong democracy protests last year.